Resonite-Community-Projects/accesslistmanager/README.md

 ### usersearch slash command

 This `usersearch` slash command give the possibility to lookup an NeosVR User Id via providing a NeosVR Username as a parameter.

+## Modularity

+You can add your own discord command as a module in the `commands` folder.
+You need to at least create one Disnake Cog class and add it in the `__init__.py` file of the `commands` folder.
+By default the database sqlalchemy session and the neos client are passed as the second and third parameter.
+Check the class `commands.searchuser.SearchUser` as an example.